glburman/ListPagerRazorLibrary/README.md

   @using ListPagerRazorLibrary.ViewComponents
 ```

-- include "css/pager.css" in your "\_Layout.cshtml" page
+- include "css/pager.css" in the host project's "\_Layout.cshtml" page

-- render ListPager in your view like this:
+- render ListPager in a host view like this:

 ```
   @model ListPagerModel